OUTDOOR EVENT TIPS?

 2. Have a Backup Plan

-What will you do if it rains?
+What will you do if it rains with high winds?
 The ideal outdoor wedding location has an indoor location waiting just in case.
 Many brides and grooms opt to have their ceremony outside and reception inside.
 In a pinch, the tables can be scooted to the back of the inside room during the ceremony.

 Windy conditions can develop in a moments notice.

 Avoid light fabrics like chiffons and china silks in your dress and the bridesmaids dresses.
 Tell your hairstylist that you'll be having an outdoor wedding so she/he can plan a style that won't leave you looking like Cousin It!
 Again, tell your guests in a printed insert so that they can plan accordingly.
-And of course, make sure your tent will stand up to gusting winds or find an indoor backup plan.
+And of course, make sure your tent will stand up to gusting winds or find an indoor backup plan to touch up hair or clothing.

 4. Can Everybody Hear the sound?

 When you picture your dream wedding at the beach, you're probably not hearing the roaring of the waves, the rushing wind, or the local kids running and screaming around you.
-Look into renting a sound system with clip mikes for the bride, groom and officiant.
+Look into renting a sound system with wireless clip microphones for the bride, groom and officiant.

 Your DJ or band may be able to easily arrange this for you.
 Clear audible sound is key to keeping your guests attention (often overlooked).
 This may be an important extra that will not be included in the reception music package.